 top of page

-We are a team of researchers who use an integrative approach to study ecological networks.
-Our research involves diverse types of networks, including those related to environmental gradients, as well as interactions between plants and pollinators or predators and prey.
-Our approach spans from the taxonomy and biodiversity recognition to understading the functional and behavioural responses of organisms to their environment.
-In our studies, we utilize invertebrates as model organisms, adressing a wide range of issues through laboratory experiments and field observations.
-Our research frequently incorporates physiological and molecular techniques to improve our understanding of these intricate networks.
+We are a group of researchers who use an integrative approach to answer ecological questions.
+Our method spans from taxonomy and biodiversity recognition to understanding the functional and behavioural responses of organisms to their environment.
+In our studies, we utilize invertebrates as model organisms, addressing various issues through laboratory experiments and field observations.
+Our research frequently incorporates physiological and molecular techniques to improve our understanding of the intricate relationship between organisms and their surroundings.

 Group photo in the making...